caps2caps

 Description

-caps2caps can connect two CAPS server instances to synchronize the data in real time.
-When one server 1 fails and the other one, server 2, continues to operate, the server 1 can back fill the data as soon as it becomes alive again.
+caps2caps can connect two CAPS server instances to synchronize waveforms and other data in real time.
+When one server 1 fails and the other one, server 2, continues to operate, the server 1 can back fill the data as soon as it becomes alive again. caps2caps can also transfer the meta data of the input CAPS server, connected plugins and hardware information to the receiving server allowing them to be jointly displayed and analysed in CAPS server’s web interface for all transferring caps2caps instances.

 ../_images/caps2caps.png